Legally Written and Reviewed by Matthew Dolman

 In reality, they are allegedly a facade—a deceptive tactic used to lull consumers into a false sense of security.

-We allege Lyft Corporation failed to implement industry-leading standards for screening.
+We allege that Lyft Corporation failed to implement industry-leading standards for driver screening of Lyft drivers.

 The company notably resisted using fingerprinting technology for drivers.